VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 <img src="../Image/workspace.png" width="514" height="216" />

-And submit... then click on Zanzibar and check the checkbox for WMS and WMTS
+And submit... then click on Zanzibar and check the boxes for WMS and WMTS

 Go on Disk Quota on your left and complet like that: